edfallon/Bazaar-java-project/Bazaar_README.md

 This project was created in IntelliJ.
 Once the code is open press play to run the main controller and then open localhost:4567 on your web browser (we used Google Chrome) and register as a new user on the login page.

+This project has also been deployed to Heroku and can be used at http://bazaar-java-project.herokuapp.com

 ### Prerequisites

 IntelliJ or similar IDE should be installed as should a web browser such as Google Chrome.